Pandora: There Is Salvage Value

 Subscription revenues are exactly what Wall Street adores - at least, for SaaS companies.
 The premise should be the same with Pandora - subscriptions help Pandora to diversify away from the volume-driven, lumpy nature of ads revenues.
 While advertising will probably be Pandora's main revenue driver for quite some time, it's not too difficult to imagine a reversed future in which subscriptions bring in the majority of revenues.

-If Pandora manages to sign up 10 million users to its Premium service (this is a medium-term goal, not possible in the near term), which represents just 1/6th of Spotify's estimated 60 million paying users, 10 million users generates $100 million/month in revenues, or $300 million/quarter - larger than the $276 million that ads generated this quarter.
+If Pandora manages to sign up 10 million users to its Premium service (this is a medium-term goal, not possible in the near term), which represents just 1/6th of Spotify's estimated 60 million paying users, 10 million users generate $100 million/month in revenues, or $300 million/quarter - larger than the $276 million that ads generated this quarter.

 If and when the business can hinge more on its subscription revenues, the lumpy quarter-to-quarter metrics like Ad RPM and listener-hours cease to become so important and cause such large blips in the company's stock price.
 Subscriptions provide steady recurring revenue streams (we've yet to see Pandora report its churn rates) and provide a firmer foundation for long-term growth.